 How Lee Maracle helped Shannon Webb-Campbell understand the true meaning of poetry —CBC Radio One The Next Chapter with Shelagh Rogers

 Globe Books winter preview: 46 books to keep you warm on cold nights —The Globe and Mail

 Most Anticipated: Our 2019 Spring Poetry Preview —49th Shelf

 Shannon Webb-Campbell is a mixed-Indigenous (Mi’kmaq) settler poet, writer, and critic currently based in Montreal.
 Her first book, Still No Word (2015) was the inaugural recipient of Egale Canada’s Out In Print Award.
-She was Canadian Women in the Literary Arts Critic-in-Residence in 2014, and sits on Canadian Women in the Literary Arts board of directors.
-Her work has appeared in many anthologies, journals and publications across Canada including The Globe and Mail, Geist Magazine, The Malahat Review, Canadian Literature, Room, and Quill and Quire.
-In 2017 she facilitated a book club-style reading of The Final Report of the Truth and Reconciliation Commission of Canada at Atwater Library in Montreal; she also championed Carol Daniel’s novel Bearskin Diary for CBC Montreal’s Turtle Island Reads.
-I Am a Body of Land is her latest book.
+She was Canadian Women in the Literary Arts critic-in-residence in 2014 and sits on CWILA’s board of directors.
+Her work has appeared in many anthologies, journals and publications across Canada including the Globe and Mail, Geist Magazine, the Malahat Review, Canadian Literature, Room, and Quill and Quire.
+In 2017 she facilitated a book club-style reading of The Final Report of the Truth and Reconciliation Commission of Canada at Atwater Library in Montreal; she also championed Carl Daniel’s novel Bearskin Diary for CBC Montreal’s Turtle Island Reads.
+I Am a Body of Land is her most recent book.